Stone Garrett Preview, Player Props: Nationals vs. Phillies

 Stone Garrett At The Plate

-- Garrett will look to extend his seven-game hitting streak.
-He's batting .500 with two homers during his last games.
+- Garrett will look to extend his eight-game hitting streak.
+He's batting .450 with two homers over the course of his last outings.

-- He has hit a home run in eight games this season (9.9%), homering in 3.5% of his plate appearances.
+- In 9.8% of his games this season, he has hit a long ball, and 3.4% of his trips to the plate.

-- In 27.2% of his games this year, Garrett has notched at least one RBI.
-In 10 of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Garrett has driven in a run in 22 games this year (26.8%), including 10 games with more than one RBI (12.2%).
+He has also driven home three or more of his team's runs in five contests.

-- In 38.3% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (9.9%).
+- He has scored in 31 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.